EpiK-Protocol/cayley/docs/README.md

-# Cayley Documentation
+# Gateway Documentation

-Welcome to the Cayley Manual!
-Cayley is an open-source graph database designed for ease of use and storing complex data.
-The manual introduces key concepts in Cayley, presents the query languages, and provides operational and administrative considerations and procedures as well as comprehensive reference section.
+Welcome to the Gateway Manual!
+Gateway is an open-source graph database designed for ease of use and storing complex data.
+The manual introduces key concepts in Gateway, presents the query languages, and provides operational and administrative considerations and procedures as well as comprehensive reference section.

 ## Introduction